tsjondin/python-classify/README.md

 # Classify

-Classify takes raw python object structures, such as dicts, lists, tuples etc. and validates them against given typed models and return the object structure as instances of the models they are validated against.
+Classify takes python object structures, such as dicts, lists, tuples etc. and validates them against given typed models (classes), returning the object structure as instances of the models they were validated against.

-Classify consideres all types based on a class to be a model, and expects the properties on the models to have types as values to validate against, such as:
+Classify considers all types based on a classes to be models, and expects the properties on the models to have types as values to validate against, such as:

 	class A:
 		property = str

-To classify data against this model you would have a raw dict:
+To classify data against this model you would have a dict:

 	{"property": "Hello world!"}